m0wmt/audio-guestbook/README.md

 # audio-guestbook
 Audio guestbook for an upcoming wedding.
 Let guests leave a message so the bride and groom can relive the day and hear what their loved ones/friends had to say via an old BT rotary telephone (using a Teensy development board and a Teensy Audio board) to record messages to a micro SD card.

-This project is an update (VSCode + Platformio VS Arduino IDE) of the audio guestbook project by [Playful Technology](https://github.com/playfultechnology/audio-guestbook).
+This project is an update (VSCode + PlatformIO VS Arduino IDE) of the audio guestbook project by [Playful Technology](https://github.com/playfultechnology/audio-guestbook).

+## Technical

+### Code Editor
+***VSCode using the following plugins:
+  * PlatformIO
+  * Clang-Format (code formatting) with a bespoke .clang-format file

+### Audio Library
+As mentioned in the JOURNAL, PRJC forum thread on the audio guestbook noted above we have increased the number of audio samples in an "audio block" from 128 to 256.
+This means that audio updates run every 5.8ms rather than the standard 2.9ms, with the consequence that an SD write can take nearly 12ms before an update is "lost".

 ## Requirements
 - Power switch to turn recorder on/off